paulerlic/medical-marijuana-group/README1.md

-### Machine Learning Model - Neural Network
+### Machine Learning Model
-##### How does a Neural Network?
-  A neural network is a series of algorithms that endeavors to recognize underlying relationships in a set of data through a process that mimics the way the human brain operates.A neural network is a system that learns how to make predictions by following these steps: Taking the input data.
-Making a prediction.
-Comparing the prediction to the desired output.
 - Taking the input data:
-  *Connecting to PostgresSQL Database, then creating a function to take in the query and outputs a pandas dataframe by using the create_pandas_df function.
-Then store the data as a variable in our case we used Kushy_washingto_cleaned_df, then closed the cursor connection so we can save bandwidth.Dropping non-beneficial identification columns in the dataframe.
+- Connected to PostgresSQL Database, then created a function to take in the query and outputs of a pandas dataframe by using the create_pandas_df function.
+Stored the data as a variable in our case we used Kushy_washingto_cleaned_df, then closed the cursor connection so we can save bandwidth.Dropping non-beneficial identification columns in the dataframe.

-## Machine learning model
-  We used a radom forest classifier
+We tested several different machine learning models when analyzing the data they are listed below.
+* 1. K-means clustering - 66.76%

+* 2 K-means clustering with Principal Component Analysis - 51.47%

+* 3 Random Forest Classifier - 67.96%

+* 4 Simple Neural Network - 75.69%

+* 5 Deep Learning Neural Network - 77.34%

+* 6 Deep Learning Neural Network with KerasTuner optimization - 79-80%

 ## Communication Protocols
 * Create direct messages for only team members in dedicated medical-marijuana-group Slack channel